jvshahid/forml-mode/README.md

 where "path to forml" is the path to the `forml` binary.

+### Smart commenting

+Those of you who use emacs will probably know about this feature from other modes.
+It is added for those who are new to Emacs and using it to write some Forml code.

+#### Continue a comment on the next line

+You can use the combination `M-j` to continue a comment (that's getting long) on the next line.

+#### Comment a region

+Mark the region by going to the start and hitting `C-spc` then go to the end and hit `C-spc` then use the combination `C-;` or `M-;` to toggle the comments for the entire block.

+#### Fill a comment

+If you have a comment that's too long you can mark the entire line and using `M-q` to split the comment to multiple lines.

 ## TODO

 1. Better indentation, something like haskell mode or coffeescript mode.